akemin-dayo/PreferenceOrganizer2/redditpost.md

 * Fixed a bug on iOS 7 where the System Apps settings would be duplicated outside its category.

-* Fixed a benign and unsymptomatic bug on iOS 11 caused by a typo.
+* Fixed a benign and otherwise asymptomatic bug on iOS 11 caused by a typo.

 * Added Turkish translation — special thanks goes to /u/puyzzem for offering to translate! (/u/puyzzem tarafından Türkçe’ye çevrilmiştir)